 HOW DOES IN2NYC WORK?

 Entrepreneurs selected through a competitive process will be matched with one of seven partner CUNY schools in New York City.
 Entrepreneurs and their partner schools will form collaborative partnerships that will enable entrepreneurs to qualify for cap-exempt H-1B visas.
-As part of these partnerships, entrepreneurs will commit to utilize their expertise to contribute to their partner school's community in some fashion, such as by collaborating on academic research, developing entrepreneurship programs, mentoring students, or hiring students as interns or employees.
+As part of these partnerships, entrepreneurs will dedicate their time and expertise to contribute to their partner school's community in some fashion, such as by collaborating on academic research, developing entrepreneurship programs, mentoring students, or managing student interns.
 Entrepreneurs will lease work space in their partner school's incubator and receive access to office amenities, support services, and technical equipment.

 Interested entrepreneurs may apply for partnership with up to three CUNY schools.
 Information on the seven partner schools can be found on the Partner Schools page.